Thermal Energy Store Cost

 What's Involved in a Thermal Store Installation?

-The process of installing a thermal store is extremely technical and should only be completed by a trained, licensed and experienced engineer.
+The process of installing a thermal store is extremely technical, and should only be completed by a qualified heating engineer.

 Professional thermal store installation

-However, to give you an idea about the different aspects involved in installing a thermal store, we've provided a brief step-by-step guide here:
+To give you an idea about the different aspects involved in installing a thermal store, we've provided a brief step-by-step guide:

-2. Once the water and electricity are off, the engineer will begin work to remove the old cylinder from your home if there was one there already, if not jump to step 5.
+• Once the water and electricity are off, the engineer will begin work to remove the old cylinder from your home if there was one there already.

-6. The new thermal store will be placed in the compartment in which it will stay, and the pipework will be connected up.
+• The new thermal store will be placed, and the pipework will be connected.

 Can I Install a Thermal Store?

-Working with both plumbing and electrics at the same time is very hazardous to ask, not to mention the added element of gas boilers.
+Working with both plumbing and electrics simultaneously is very hazardous, not to mention the added element of gas boilers.

 There are far too many parts of this job that could go astray if not completed by a professional, and if the boiler is damaged, this can lead to gas leaks and other life-threatening issues.

-This job should only be completed by a licensed professional and an engineer on the gas safety register.
+This job should only be completed by a licensed professional and a Gas Safe registered engineer.

 Building Regulations & Planning Permission for Thermal Store Installation